xch-dev/chia-wallet-sdk/README.md

 ## Getting Started

-To learn more about developing applications on Chia, I'd recommend [xch.dev](https://xch.dev).
+To learn more about developing applications on Chia, I'd recommend reading [xch.dev](https://xch.dev).

 There are also [Rust docs](https://docs.rs/chia-wallet-sdk/latest/chia_wallet_sdk) will get you going with the crate, and assume you are already familiar with Rust and Chia's coin set model.